codeface-io/LSPService/README.md

 * Result: [it does](https://apps.apple.com/app/codeface/id1578175415) 🥳.
 The second update was also accepted with full on promotion of features that depend on LSPService, but still referencing LSPService only from within the app.

 * [ ] 🙅🏼‍♂️ Research: There are new indications we might be able to launch LSP servers from the sandbox via XPC afterall.
-This would delight users (of [Codeface](https://codeface.io)) and make LSPService basically **obsolete** ...
+This would delight users (of [Codeface](https://codeface.io)) and add a whole new technical pathway (and package product) to LSPService.
 * [ ] 🔢 Add a versioning mechanism that allows developing LSPService while multiple editors/clients depend on it.
 This may need to involve:
   * The REST API provides available versions via a GET request
   * The REST API includes explicit version numbers in its endpoint URLs